westerndigitalcorporation/libzbd/README.md

 # libzbd

-*libzbd* is a library providing functions to simplify the execution of zone operations on zoned block devices.
+*libzbd* is a library providing functions to simplify the execution of zone management operations on zoned block devices.

-An example applications using *libzbd* is available under the tools directory.
+An example command line application using *libzbd* is available under the tools directory.
 Additionally, graphical user interface applications are also implemented to visually represent the state and usage of zones of a zoned block device.

 ### Library version